top of page

 Its scale length is longer than usual, and of a full 26.00" to accommodate lower tunings.

-It has a voice of its own, miles away from the contemporary archtop offer.
-It has something reminiscent of the lute, very European.
-The ladder bracing yields a very complexe and focused tone, similar to some low budget American guitars like Harmony, Stella, and not too far also from the more refined Selmer-Maccafferri type of instruments.
+It has a voice of its own, reminiscent of the lute and historic instruments.
+The ladder bracing yields a complexe and focused tone, similar to that of Selmer-Maccafferri instruments.

 1-One with a custom made, offset humbucking pickup, calibrated for bronze strings by MJS pickups: